talalzone/mooncake/README.md

 #### TODO:

 * Ability to pass custom reference functions in implication
+* Ability to have further expression in literal's place
 * Ability to configure Error Structure
 * Ability to validate Golang structures
 * Ability to handle more data types